Empty Rates in Milton Keynes

 An unoccupied property is exempt where its owner is prohibited by law from occupying it or allowing it to be occupied.
 This situation may arise where the Council has taken legal action to prevent occupation on the grounds of a risk to health and/or safety

 A building which is the subject of a building preservation notice, or which is included in a list of buildings of specific architectural or historic interest, is exempt

 Exemption extends to property which are included in a schedule of monuments.

-From 1st April 2011 this changed to properties with a rateable value of less than £2600.
+Property with a rateable value of less than £2,900 are exempt.